Flip-sort and combinatorial aspects of pop-stack sorting: Conclusion

 In this article, we have seen that a simple sorting procedure like flip-sort has many interesting combinatorial and algorithmic facets.
 Our analysis of the best cases and the worst cases of this algorithm, our results on the underlying poset, the links with lattice paths, are just some first steps towards a more refined understanding of this process.

-En passant, we listed a few conjectures, which, we hope, could tease the desire of the reader to also work on this topic.
+En passant, we listed a few conjectures, which, we hope, could tease the desire of the reader to work on this topic.
 The optimal cost of the computation of pop-stacked permutations is still open; other challenges are a finer analysis of the automata which recognize them (when the number of runs is fixed), the existence of closed-form formulas, a method to solve puzzling functional equations like the one given in Theorem~\ref{thm:FE}.

 We also believe that several of the notions and structures introduced in this article can also be useful for the next natural step: the average-case analysis of flip-sort.
-Even if this algorithm is not, in its naive version, as efficient as quicksort, it is very easy to implement, to parallelize, and it is still possible to optimize its implementation (this is a subject per se, like using double chained lists to perform efficiently the flips, or using some additional data structures to have a parsimonious reading of each iterations, etc).
-So there is not a "flip-sort" algorithm, but a family of flip-sort algorithms, and to finely tune them in order to decide what could be the optimal variant should clearly be the subject of future research.
+Even if this algorithm is not, in its naive version, as efficient as quicksort, it is very easy to implement, to parallelize, and it is still possible to optimize its implementation (this is a subject per se, like using double chained lists to perform the flips efficiently, or using some additional data structures to have a parsimonious reading of each iteration, etc).
+So there is not a ``flip-sort'' algorithm, but a family of flip-sort algorithms, and to finely tune them in order to decide what could be the optimal variant should clearly be the subject of future research.

-\acknowledgements This research was supported by the Austrian Science Fund (FWF) in the framework of the project \href{https://www.math.aau.at/P28466/}{\textit{Analytic Combinatorics: Digits, Automata and Trees} (P 28466)}.
+\acknowledgements This research was supported by the Austrian Science Fund (FWF) in the framework of the project \href{https://www.math.aau.at/P28466/}{\textit{Analytic Combinatorics: Digits, Automata and Trees} (P~28466)}.
 Cyril Banderier thanks the Department of Mathematics at the University of Klagenfurt for funding his visit in July 2019.
+Let us end by thanking the referees for their feedback.